Skip to main content

 MongoDB excels for document-centric data with variable or evolving schemas.
 For a full comparison of database options for AI-First products, see MongoDB vs Firebase vs Supabase.
 If your data is naturally document-shaped (user profiles, product catalogs, content, event logs, chat messages), MongoDB is a genuinely excellent fit.
 If your data is highly relational (orders, line items, inventory, accounting), MongoDB's lack of joins becomes a real friction point and PostgreSQL is the better choice.
 We cover this decision in depth in our MongoDB to PostgreSQL migration guide.

-MERN Stack Code Example: AI RAG Endpoint with LangChain + Streaming React Component
+What Does a MERN AI RAG Endpoint Look Like with LangChain and Streaming React?

 The following example shows a production-pattern MERN integration: an Express route using LangChain for retrieval-augmented generation, and the React component that consumes its streaming response.
 This is the same pattern our AI-First teams use when building AI-powered features into MERN applications.